Parts of a Boat

 As a good boating safety practice, you should regularly inspect anchors and rode for wear and tear and replace any damaged components.
 Also, make sure you use the proper anchor size for your boat's length and weight.

-To choose the right anchor size, consider your boat size, the seabed type, and local water conditions.
+To choose the right anchor size, consider your boat size and type, the seabed type, and local water conditions.

 Again, you might also need to carry multiple anchors to prepare for a variety of situations, depending on where you boat.